3 Free Project Management Tools for Your Next Proposal (and How to Use Them)

 2. Asana

-The Asana free package also includes a handy status update tool, which allows a user to post brief status updates with details including progress, the name and owner of the project, relevant project dates, and more.
+The Asana free package also includes a handy status update tool, allowing users to post brief status updates with details, including progress, the project name and owner, relevant project dates, and more.
 With a 99.9% uptime, free 2fa, and several third-party certifications for excellent security, Asana is a suitable match if your project involves sensitive information.

-My verdict after exploring the program is that Asana—with its easy user interface, broad set of free features, and emphasis on progress tracking and status updates—is ideal for projects that require high amounts of collaboration, communication, and organization—a.k.a. proposals!
+My verdict after exploring the program is that Asana—with its easy user interface, a broad set of free features, and emphasis on progress tracking and status updates—is ideal for projects that require extensive collaboration, communication, and organization—a.k.a. proposals!

 asana status update gif Image Source: Asana